thogiti/thogiti.github.io/_posts/2025-12-02-LLM-Transformers-Hard-Constraints-AI-Crypto.md

 “Is a Transformer surjective?” or “Is an LLM injective?” is ambiguous because the model contains several structurally different maps.

-The three that matter are:
+The three that matter are explained below.

 ### 2.1 Continuous core